TheDoomfire/chooseinvesting/src/blog/top-list-of-financial-movies-tv-series-and-documentaries.md

 ---
-title: List of Financial Movies, TV Series, and Documentaries
+title: Top List of Financial Movies, TV Series, and Documentaries
 description: Full list of every financial movie, TV series, and documentary I could find.
 Currently a total of 26 but growing.
 author: Albini
 date: 2022-06-06